dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.14 - [Trade Sim](/2021/04/07/js-javascript-example-trade-sim/)

 This is a simple trade simulator module that I might use as a starting point for a more advanced version that could be used in a game.
 The general idea here is that the player has a way to buy items as a certain rate, and then sell them at another rate later on.
 Depending if the rate goes up or down they will stand to gain or lose money.
+I have come across this kind of feature in games here and there in the past and I think it is a nice feature to have in certain types of games, so I made a simple starting point for this kind of feature.

 ### 1.15 - [Zig Zag Arc](/2020/08/10/js-javascript-example-zig-zag-arc/)